XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Introduction

-Overall, as an extension to our conference paper \cite{yu2022graph}, this work makes the following contributions: \begin{itemize} \item We reveal that CL enhances graph recommendation models by learning more evenly distributed representations where the InfoNCE loss is far more important than graph augmentations. \item We propose a simple yet effective noise-based augmentation approach, which can smoothly adjust the uniformity of the representation distribution through contrastive learning. \item We put forward a novel CL-based recommendation model XSimGCL which is even more effective and efficient than its predecessor SimGCL. \item We conduct a comprehensive experimental study on three large and highly sparse benchmark datasets (two of which were not used in our preliminary study) to demonstrate that XSimGCL is an ideal alternative of its graph augmentation-based counterparts. \end{itemize} The rest of this paper is organized as follows.
+The current work extends the findings of our previous study \cite{yu2022graph} and presents the following contributions: \begin{itemize}[leftmargin=*] \item We elucidate the beneficial effects of contrastive learning (CL) on graph recommendation models, specifically by learning representations that are more uniformly distributed, where the InfoNCE loss holds greater significance than graph augmentations. \item We propose a simple yet effective noise-based augmentation approach, which enables the smooth adjustment of the uniformity of learned representations. \item We put forward a novel CL-based recommendation model XSimGCL that surpasses its predecessor SimGCL in terms of effectiveness and efficiency.
+Additionally, we provide theoretical analysis explaining the superiority of XSimGCL through the lens of graph spectrum. \item We conduct a comprehensive experimental study on four large and highly sparse benchmark datasets (three of which were not used in our preliminary study) to demonstrate that XSimGCL is an ideal alternative of its graph augmentation-based counterparts. \end{itemize} The rest of this paper is organized as follows.
 Section \ref{sec:revisit} investigates the necessity of graph augmentations in the contrastive recommendation and explores how CL enhances recommendation.
 Section \ref{sec:XSimGCL} proposes the noise-based augmentation approach and the CL-based recommendation model XSimGCL.
 The experimental study is presented in Section \ref{sec:experiments}.
 Section \ref{sec:related} provides a brief review of the related literature.
 Finally, we conclude this work in Section \ref{sec:conclusion}.